mt60395/discordjs-bot/README.md

 *Alias: status*
 ### user
-Provides information about a user from a user id or mention. https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-
+Provides information about a user from a user ID or mention. https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-

 *Alias: userinfo*